8n8/bigwebthing/README.md

     + 32 bytes: public signing key
     + 32 bytes: public encryption key

+# Server API

+The server provides an HTTP API on port 80, and also a TCP connection on 8002 so that the server can send new messages to the client without them being requested first.

+The server will not accept requests greater than 16KB.

-### Proof of work
+## Proof of work

-Free APIs are protected by a proof of work problem.
-To create a proof of work token, the user must download some unique bytes from the server, and find some more unique bytes that will create an Argon2id hash with all the bytes greater than the difficulty.
+Some APIs are protected by a proof of work problem.
+To create a proof of work token, the user must download some unique bytes and a difficulty value from the server, and find some more unique bytes that will create an Argon2id hash with all the bytes greater than the difficulty.
 So a proof of work token is like this:

 + <16 unique bytes provided by the server>
 + <8 calculated by the client>

 The server checks that the first part is indeed something that it recently gave out, then that the hash of the whole meets the current difficulty.

-### Server API
+## TCP API

-Messages are sent to the server in HTTP requests.
-The server will not accept messages greater than 16KB.

-The client can also make a websocket connection with the server, which the server will send any new messages through.

-Some APIs are only accessible to certain users and must have an identity token as follows:
+Port 8080

+It will accept incoming TCP connections.
+The client's first message should be like this:

-+ 10 bytes: ID of sender
++ 13 bytes: my ID
++ signed
+    + 16 bytes: 6b 87 4c de cc f0 28 b3 7c 4e de ee 15 ca 92 93
-+ 16 bytes: authentication code downloaded from the server earlier
+    + 16 bytes: auth code
-+ 96 bytes: signature.
-This is the signed SHA256 hash of the message prepended to the authentication code above.
-To be clear it is signature(SHA256(route byte + message + authCode)).
-So an identity token is 122 bytes long.

-These are the types of messages that the server will accept:

-1. (Free) Retrieve keys for ID
-+ 0x01
+Then the client should just listen on the connection.
+The server will post any messages that it receives or has received from other users down this connection.
+They will be the same as those uploaded in route 5/sendmessage of the HTTP API, but prefixed with a four-byte Little-Endian length.

+## HTTP API

+Port 80

+1. /publishkeys

+    Request:
+    + 24 bytes: proof of work
+    + 13 bytes: user ID
+    + 32 bytes: public signing key
+    + 32 bytes: public encryption key

+2. /getkeys

+    Request:
-+ 10 bytes: the ID to look up
+    + 13 bytes: the ID to look up

-The response is:
+    Response:
     + 32 bytes: their public signing key
     + 32 bytes: their public encryption key
-+ 10 bytes: the ID of the owner of the keys

-2. (Free) Get proof of work difficulty and key
-+ 0x02
-The response is:
+3. /proofofworkinfo

+    Response:
-+ 1 byte: how many of the bytes at the start of the proof of work must be zeros (the difficulty)
+    + 1 byte: difficulty, which is the number that each byte in the proof of work must be greater than
-+ 16 bytes: unique, i.e. the server must never respond in the same way to this request

-3. (Free) Get code for authentication
+    + 16 bytes: random

+4. /authcode

+    Response:
-+ 0x03
+    + 16 bytes: random
-The response is a unique 16 bytes, that is, the server must never respond in the same way to this request.

-4. (Paid, Signed) Send message
+5. /message/send

+    Request:
+    + 13 bytes: my ID
-+ 0x04
+    + signed
+        + 16 bytes: 0a cb 78 89 67 cf 64 19 2a dd 32 63 61 2d 10 18
-+ 122 bytes: identity token
+        + 16 bytes: auth code
-+ 10 bytes: recipient id
+        + 13 bytes: recipient ID
         + message

-5. (Free) Delete message from server
+6. /message/delete

+    Request:
+    + 13 bytes: my ID
-+ 0x05
+    + signed
+        + 16 bytes: d3 ad fa b3 b4 67 41 bb 51 19 de d5 56 e5 9c 8e
-+ 122 bytes: identity token
+        + 16 bytes: auth code
-+ 32 bytes: SHA256 hash of the message
+        + 32 bytes: SHA256 hash of the message to delete

-6. (Free) Whitelist someone
-+ 0x06
-+ 122 bytes: identity token
+7. /whitelist/add

+    Request:
     + 24 bytes: proof of work
+    + 13 bytes: my ID
+    + signed
+        + 16 bytes: df c2 fb 02 ba 19 fd 38 80 fc 93 ca d6 f6 37 33
+        + 16 bytes: auth code
-+ 10 bytes: name of person to whitelist
+        + 13 bytes: ID of person to whitelist

-7. (Free) Remove someone from whitelist
+8. /whitelist/remove

+    Request:
+    + 13 bytes: my ID
-+ 0x07
+    + signed
+        + 16 bytes: 32 52 4c a3 77 a2 86 0e 8b ec df e4 23 ae f1 8f
-+ 122 bytes: identity token
+        + 16 bytes: auth code
-+ 10 bytes: name of person to remove from whitelist
+        + 13 bytes: ID of person to remove from whitelist

-### Client API
+# Client to client API

 Since the server only accepts messages of 16KB or less, messages are chunked up into chunks 15.5KB or less, allowing space for crypto overhead.

-Each chunk is like this:
-+ 1 byte: 0 if it is not chunked (i.e. is small enough to fit in one chunk) or 1 if it is
+All messages are encrypted.

+Inside the encryption, the API is as follows:

+0. small message

+    + 0x00
-+ either
+    + the message

-    the whole of a small message
+1. part of a large message

-  or
+    + 0x01
     + 32 bytes: SHA-256 hash of the whole message
-    + 4 bytes: counter (first chunk is numbered 0) (Little-Endian)
+    + 4 bytes: counter (starting from 0) (Little-Endian)
-    + the chunk
+    + the message chunk

-Then the chunk gets encrypted as follows:
-+ 24-bytes: nonce
-+ encrypted bytes calculated with nacl box.Seal

-Then it gets sent using the Send message route in the server API.

-# Programs

-A program can:

-1. Display a document.

-2. Read user input.
+2. acknowledgement

-# Spam

-Each user has a whitelist of people they will accept messages from.
-Messages from anyone else are rejected unless they have a valid one-time code.
-Connections are started by somone sending a one-time code to someone else, by some existing method of communication, such as email.
-This code is used to authenticate the first message.

-# Software components

-1. Message-passing server.
-Messages are accepted if they are to or from subscribers.
-It deletes messages when they have been read.

-2. Javascript client.
-It has an inbox categorized by program, and a set of programs.
-The main view is a list of programs and a box to search for them.
-Clicking on a program launches it.
-There is a built-in programming language interpreter for running the programs - probably an editor and tooling all built in too.

-# Security

-Each user has a pair of keys for encryption and signing which are generated from a password known only by the user.
-This means that data is only accessible in unencrypted form by the user, but has the dowside that if the user loses their password and their local data then they can't recover it.

-Key pairs are changed by sending the new keys to everyone on the whitelist, signed by the old signing key.
+    + 0x02
+    + signed
+        + 16 bytes: 77 0a 8b e7 5a 1a 9e 31 c5 97 5b 61 ec 47 16 ef
+        + 8 bytes: Unix time received
+        + 32 bytes: SHA-256 hash of message received